 Show up to house parties prepared

-Sometimes, hosts at house parties fail to take into consideration their non-drinking guests.
-Instead of being faced with nothing but champagne and pre-mixed cocktails, be sure to have your own non-alcoholic drink with you.
+You can attempt to help out your host by sending over a few mocktail recipes but sometimes, hosts at house parties still fail to take their non-drinking guests into consideration.
+Instead of being faced with nothing but champagne and pre-mixed cocktails, supply your own non-alcoholic drink options.
 If you don’t have anything with you, don’t be afraid to ask for water.

 Don’t feel obligated to drink anything